 Communication with your child's teacher is always welcomed and encouraged.
 If you need to reach the teacher with any questions/concerns, you may send a message to them via e-mail, or leave a telephone message and ask for the teacher to return your call.
 Calls received during the school day will be forwarded directly to voice mail in order to avoid interrupting classroom instruction.
-For younger students, you may also send in a note in your child's backpack, and/or write a note in your child's agenda book.
+You may also send in a note in your child's backpack, and/or write a note in your child's agenda.
 Your child's teacher will provide additional guidelines regarding the method(s) of communication that work best.

-Communicating with the Principal and Dean of Students
+Communicating with the Principal

-The Principal and Dean of Students at Douglas Middle School welcome your input at any time, and encourage an open line of communication.
+The Principal and Dean of Students at Douglas Elementary School welcome your input at any time, and encourage an open line of communication.
 Please feel free to address any questions/concerns at any time with them by contacting them via phone or by e-mail.
-If you would like to meet with either the Principal or the Dean of Students, they would be happy to set up an appointment at a mutually convenient time.
+If you would like to meet with the Principal he would be happy to set up an appointment at a mutually convenient time.